HL7/PDDI-CDS/pages/_includes/documentation.md

 * **TODO** Consider adding Card display example to Dig + Cyclo

-* **TODO** Is there a figure that would be similar to Figure 2 to display example for Dig + Cyclo e.g., for figure 7?

 * **TODO** need to specify clearly if is there information unique to warfarin-NSAIDs or Dig-Cyclo in terms of implementation

 * **TODO** Consider adding recommendations to implementors based on the examples shown for Context, Prefetch, and Cards in the basic and advance CDS scenarios.
 Think of the two PDDI knowledge artifacts as pedagogical examples to explaining to implementors the implementation requirements